Fizmath/Fizmath-Plaza/README.md

 $ npm -v
 9.2.0
 ```
-for the  development you don't need the `ECHO` server, so shut it down by `CTRL+C`.

-While still  docker compose and the backend in `cmd`  are both up and running, in the `/ECHO/VUE` directory RUN :
+while still  docker compose and the backend in `cmd`  are both up and running, open an another terminal int the `/ECHO/VUE` directory; RUN :

 ```bash
 /Fizmath-Plaza-main/ECHO/VUE$ npm install
 ```

-this installs all the freezed packages from  [package.json](ECHO/VUE/package.json)
+this installs the freezed packages from  [package.json](ECHO/VUE/package.json)

 > [!WARNING]
 > Javascript's dependencies are something out of  hell.
 Even packages that were frozen in place by `package.json`, which were installed without any issues just yesterday, are now causing dozens of error messages and
 deprecation warnings when simply re-installed today - with no apparent explanation or solution.

-after the installation done, a new heavy folder `node_modules` generated in the same directory.
-RUN :
+a new heavy folder `node_modules` generated in the same directory; RUN :

 ```bash
 /Fizmath-Plaza-main$/ECHO/VUE$ npm run dev